 - Registered shareholders;

-- Directors and secretary.
+- Directors and secretaries.

 Financial statement: must be prepared once a year and presented at the shareholders’ annual general meeting.

 All in all, the financial statements must include:

 - Director’s & auditor’s reports (depending on circumstances)

 Failing to comply with annual filing will lead to penalty, imprisonment, or strike-off from the Registrar of Companies.